jonkensta/ibp-server/docs/zeropi/readme.md

 ----------------------------------------------------------------------------------------
 **Required Components** </br>

-1. SPL and U-Boot: compile from mainline U-Boot repository
+- SPL and U-Boot: compile from mainline U-Boot repository
-2. Linux RFS: use ArchLinuxARM latest (contains /boot/uImage)
+- Linux RFS: use ArchLinuxARM latest (contains uImage and dtbs)
-3. boot script: compile boot.scr (from boot.cmd) and write to /boot
+- boot script: compile boot.scr (from boot.cmd) and write to /boot

 ----------------------------------------------------------------------------------------
 **SPL and U-Boot** </br>